There have been 63 monarchs of England and Britain spread over a period of approximately 1200 years.

-Known as the 'Sailor King' (for 10 years the young Prince William, brother of George IV, served in the Royal Navy), he was the third son of George III.
+Known as the ‘Sailor King’ (for 10 years the young Prince William, brother of George IV, served in the Royal Navy), he was the third son of George III.
 Before his accession he lived with a Mrs. Jordan, an actress, by whom he had ten children.
 When Princess Charlotte died, he had to marry in order to secure the succession.
 He married Adelaide of Saxe-Coburg in 1818.
 He had two daughters but they did not live.
 He hated pomp and wanted to dispense with the Coronation.
 The people loved him because of his lack of pretension.
-During his reign England abolished slavery in the colonies in 1833.
+During his reign Britain abolished slavery in the colonies in 1833.
 The Reform Act was passed in 1832, this extended the franchise to the middle-classes on a basis of property qualifications.

 VICTORIA 1837 – 1901